AEN National Speakers Bureau 2018-19

 “Sephardic Jews in the Diaspora and Israel”

 Corinne Blackmer is Associate Professor of English and Judaic Studies at Southern Connecticut State University, where she also directs the Jewish Studies Program.
-She is currently preparing a manuscript, Queering Anti-Zionism: LGBT Academic Boycott, Divestment, and Sanctions Activism.
+She recently completed a manuscript, Queering Anti-Zionism: LGBT Academic Boycott, Divestment, and Sanctions Activism, and is now editing (with Andy Pessin), Poisoning the Wells: Antisemitism in Contemporary Culture, Politics, and Education.

 “Pinkwashing and Antisemitism in the LGBT Movement”